tdar31/Twitch-Moderator-Bot/README.md

         *  The following posts the channels rules in the chat.

+1. **Current / Last played song**

+    * !song

+        *   The following grabs the broadcaster's most recent Last.fm scrobble (song played) and displays it in chat.
+Would require the broadcaster to have last.fm setup on iTunes/Spotify etc.

 1. **Socials**

     * The following are a group of commands for posting links to social accounts.
 For example the bot has the following but can easily be modified to add and remove other social accounts: